-The health regions that participated in this review reported no service delivery issues related to recruitment and retention challenges.
+No service delivery issues related to recruitment and retention were reported.

-Regina Qu'Appelle Health Region reports high service call volumes and service demands.
+Regina Qu'Appelle Health Region again reported increased service call volumes and service demands in this years review.

 VACANCY RATE ANALYSIS: (Employers were requested to provide information about the frequency and timing of vacancy occurrences {i.e., seasonal vacancies; do the vacancies always follow an event; etc.} and to identify trends that may affect recruitment/retention efforts).